daemonraco/toobasic/docs/controllerexports.md

 generate proper paths for a link or an asset.

 ### _$ctrl->css()_
-This exporting method takes a stylesheet name, assumes its extension is _.css_ and looks for it inside folder __styles__ on each module and then the site, and the first one found is returned as an absolute URI.
+This exporting method takes a stylesheet name, assumes its extension as _.css_ and looks for it inside the folder __styles__ on each module and then the site, and the first one found is returned as an absolute URI.
 If it's not found it will return an empty string.

 ### _$ctrl->js()_
-Idem for JavaScript files and they are looked for inside a folder called __scripts__.
+Idem for JavaScript files and they are looked for inside the folder called __scripts__.

 ### _$ctrl->img()_
-Idem for images files and they are looked for inside folders called __images__ and __img__.
+Idem for image files and they are looked for inside folders called __images__ and __img__.

 By default, this method assumes the _.png_ extension, but it may be change using a